7.1 How Money Flows

 CRFs may be raised, reduced or even eliminated in any given year to keep reserves within their targeted ranges.
 Reserves can also be reduced by increasing spending on activities designed to improve the recovery rate for a specific container type.
 The table shows the levels of reserves over recent years.

 Management of the Operating Reserves

-Encorp’s financial model requires a reasonable level of operating reserves to provide stability to the system.
-When these reserves rise above the amount deemed to be reasonable, measures are taken to reduce them to the appropriate level.
+Encorp’s financial model requires a reasonable level of operating reserves to provide stability to the system and to ensure that stable program operations continue through variable economic conditions.
+When these reserves rise above the targeted reserve range, measures are taken to reduce them to the appropriate level.

 Encorp’s operating reserves are maintained to meet the corporation’s cash flow requirements, recognizing normal business volatility balanced over a period of three to five years.

 This year, the net assets of the company increased by $13.5 million for a total balance of $48.5 million.
 The net assets include $8.1 million in internally restricted reserves and $40.4 million in operating reserves.
 The operating reserves are required to support weekly payments to customers, depots, transporters and processors during six weeks of the peak season.

 CRF stands for Container Recycling Fee.
 This is the fee Encorp charges to cover the net cost of recycling a beverage container type after any unredeemed deposits and commodity revenues for that container type have been used.

 CRFs have been in place for beverage containers in British Columbia for over 22 years.
 The CRF varies for each beverage container category.
 As a not-for-profit product stewardship agency, Encorp Pacific only charges the net cost for recovering and recycling beverage containers.
 The CRF reflects current economic conditions such as commodity prices and beverage volumes.

 |Plastic ≤ 1L||2.0 cents||2.0 cents|

 |Bi-Metal ≤ 1L||4.0 cents||1.0 cents|